 EcoZip Waiheke will pump your adrenaline as you fly over vineyards on a zipline, enjoying both the thrill of speed and the impressive 360° views.
 You will travel across three ziplines, each over 200m in length.
 Best of all, the dual ziplines allow sharing the fun alongside a friend.

 All safety gear and a briefing are provided.
 The 1.5km return to base just adds to the fun, with a guided hike through the regenerating native rainforest.
-Click here to check for Ecozip discount price
+This link often has discounts for Ecozip.

 Test your skills in clay shooting or archery